-North Devon Divorce Solicitor, Paul Jordan reviews the decision in Kernott –v- Jones and issues a warning to unmarried couples and cohabitees
+North Devon divorce lawyer, Paul Jordan reviews the court’s decision in the case of Kernott –v- Jones and issues a warning to unmarried couples and cohabitees

-Leonard Kernott’s 50% share of a property he bought with his former partner, Patricia Jones was sensationally slashed in November 2011 to just 10% by the highest court in the land, The Supreme Court.
+Leonard Kernott’s 50% share of a property he bought with his former partner, Patricia Jones was sensationally slashed to just 10% by the highest court in the land, The Supreme Court.
 The decision has sent a tsunami through the legal world.

 They each got on with living their separate lives, apparently without giving their jointly owned house another thought.
 Leonard was particularly pleased not to have to think about paying his first mortgage.
 Another 13 years down the line, in 2006, Leonard decided it would be nice to secure his half share in the bungalow that Patricia was still living in.
 By that time the property had risen in value substantially and was worth nearly £250,000.
 Leonard was looking forward to cashing in his nest egg, but Patricia had other ideas.
 She felt it was unfair that Leonard could swan back into her life demanding his half share of the property, when he had made no financial contribution towards the bungalow for 13 years and had bought another property of his own.